Thou Shalt Understand our Policies and Procedures, and Follow Them. We are not going to stand over you to make sure you're following our procedures -

 - Where there is no specified group limit, the maximum group size is 15 per event.

-- For more difficult events the maximum should be set lower (ie 8 people for moderate and difficult scrambles, trips into avalanche territory).
+- For more difficult events the maximum should be set lower (e.g., 8 people for moderate and difficult scrambles, trips into avalanche territory).

-- Trips to the same location should be set at least Two Hours apart, although the preference would be to do something else - there are lots to choose from.
+- Trips to the same location should be set at least 2 hours apart, although the preference would be to do something else - there are lots of locations to choose from.

-Thou Shalt Not Set Up Events for Unapproved Coordinators: All COC events must have a coordinator who either has their star, or has been approved to work towards their star (Volunteer In Training) on them, who holds primary responsibility for the event.
+Thou Shalt Not Set Up Events for Unapproved Coordinators: All COC events must have a coordinator who either has their star or has been approved to work towards their star (Volunteer In Training) in attendance, who holds primary responsibility for the event.
 See Helping Others for more information about this commandment.